angular/material-start/README.md

-This sample application is purposed as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app, comprised of a side navigation area and a content area.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This sample application is purposed as both a learning tool and a skeleton application for a typical [AngularJS Material](https://material.angularjs.org) web app, comprised of a side navigation area and a content area.
+You can use it to quickly bootstrap your AngularJS webapp projects and dev environment for these projects.

 - - -